-Peter Frosch, senior vice president and chief of staff at Greater MSP, the Minneapolis Saint Paul Regional Economic Development Partnership, in this interview takes us on a tour around this booming metropolitan region in the United States: its economic development strengths, challenges and strategies.
+Peter Frosch, incoming CEO of Greater MSP, the Minneapolis Saint Paul Regional Economic Development Partnership, in this interview takes us on a tour around this booming metropolitan region in the United States: its economic development strengths, challenges and strategies.

 Some of the points which Peter addresses in the interview:

 - How Greater MSP approaches economic develoment and place branding